AleksMD/social_network/README.md

 ```
 If there are no errors it means that everything works fine.

-See next section to understand how you run tests.
 ## API Endpoints
 *You can user either desktop(Postman, Insomnia etc.) or console(curl, http
 etc.) tools for accessing API*